Macil/deno-advent2022/README.md

 deno run -A day_1.ts --submit
 ```

-You can start a new day's challenge with this command:
+You can use this command to create a new day_N.ts file from the template for a
+new day:

 ```
 aocd start 2